TikTok Influencer Marketing: How to Succeed in 2025

 But how do you really track these metrics?

-The key is creating an authentic and human connection with your influencers, so they're comfortable working with you.
+The key is creating authentic and long-term relationships with creators, so they're comfortable working with you.
 You can do this by being friendly and responsive when they reach out and offering new ideas or suggestions when appropriate.

 If you want to build a stronger relationship with a creator, here are some things you can do: